davidzhou9/ORF467FinalProject/README.md

 # ORF467FinalProject
 Final Project of ORF467 Fall'18: Analyzing the ride-sharing potential and empty re-positioning requirements of a Nationwide aTaxi System

+Contributors to this repository's code (in alphabetical order):
+- David Zhou (dz4@princeton.edu)
+- Jasmine Young (jgyoung@princeton.edu)
+- Millian Gehrer (mgehrer@princeton.edu)
+- Stewart Stroebel (sps3@princeton.edu)

+## Task 0: Download this repo

+Steps:

+1. Download this repo as a zip file by clicking "Clone or download" > "Download ZIP".
+2. Feel free to contribute to this repo as well if you spot errors!

 ## Task 1: Assessing the Rideshare Potential of Each County In Each County, State and Region

 Steps: